Jetter126/frontend-tool/README.md

 # frontend-tool (currently building)

-"frontend-tool" (name pending) is an AI agent meant to assist developers with frontend development through sampling and code automation.
+"frontend-tool" (name pending) is an AI agent that assists developers with frontend development through sampling and code generation.